 It’s often difficult to determine each parent’s ability to contribute to college costs.
-One of our attorneys will assist with reviewing the other party’s financial information and evaluating the expected cost of college attendance, including all associated fees and costs — less scholarships and grants.
+One of our attorneys will assist with reviewing the other party’s and your financial information and evaluating the expected cost of college attendance, including all associated fees and costs — less scholarships and grants.
 Typically, college expenses are negotiated as a separate issue from child support while the child is a minor.
-Parents can discuss college planning during or after divorce proceedings, however.
+Parents, however, can discuss college planning during or after divorce proceedings.

 College Planning Options for Divorcing Parents

-If you and your spouse are divorced, college expenses can generally be handled in one of three ways:
+If you and your spouse are divorced, college expenses can generally be handled in three ways:

-- The divorcing parents can create a college savings fund for the child during the original divorce proceedings.
-College savings funds can help reduce conflict over contributions as the child gets older, as well as provide tax breaks wherever applicable.
+- – Divorcing parents can create a college savings fund for the child during the original divorce proceedings.
+These college savings funds can help reduce conflict over contributions as the child gets older, as well as provide tax breaks where applicable.

-- In cases where negotiations aren’t successful, the Illinois family law courts will step in and decide how much each parent will contribute depending on their financial circumstances.
+- – In cases where negotiations aren’t successful, the Illinois family law courts will step in and decide how much each parent should contribute depending on their financial circumstances.
 Unlike child support, the judge will take into account any income from the spouses’ second marriages as well.

 Negotiate College Expenses with Our Expert Help